-If the cat looks underweight, sick or just unkempt, it’s more likely to be a stray.
-However, even if the cat appears to be healthy and well-groomed, it may still be a stray that has only recently got lost or was abandoned.
+If the cat looks underweight, sick, or just unkempt, it's more likely to be a stray.
+However, even if the cat appears to be healthy and well-groomed, it may still be a stray that has only recently gotten lost or was abandoned.

 More often than not, the only way to tell a stray apart from a feral is by the cat's behavior.

 If the cat is friendly, approaches you without any sign of fear, rubs against your legs, and lets you pet her or even scoop her up in your arms, you can be pretty sure that she's not feral.
 It could be the neighbor's new cat or it may be a lost stray.

 If the cat won't let you get near him or her, hisses at you if you try to approach it when cornered, and generally seems to avoid contact, it's most likely a feral cat.
 Feral cats may get used to their caretakers who feed them regularly but are unlikely to approach other people voluntarily.